 There are several steps to becoming a clinical nurse specialist:

-- After graduation, an aspiring CNS must seek national and state certifications.
-The national credentialing entity will depend on a CNS’s chosen population focus; the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) both certify CNSs.
+- After completing a graduate program with a clinical nurse specialist track — either a master of science in nursing (MSN) or doctor of nursing practice (DNP), or (for MSN holders) a post-master’s CNS certificate — a CNS candidate may pursue national and state certifications.
+The national credentialing entity will depend on a CNS’s chosen population focus; the American Nurses Credentialing Center (ANCC) and the American Association of Critical-Care Nurses (AACN) both certify CNSs.
 States differ in their credentialing procedures and candidates should contact their local board of nursing for more information.
-After completing both of these credentialing processes, individuals earn the title of clinical nurse specialist.
+After completing both of these credentialing processes, individuals earn the title of clinical nurse specialist, or CNS for short.

 Types of Accredited Online CNS Programs